fog/fog.github.com/index.markdown

 ## Prerequisites

-Fog officially supports MRI 1.9.3, 1.9.2, and 1.8.7.
+Fog officially supports MRI 1.9.2, 1.9.3 and 2.0.0.
 While not officially supported, Fog has been known to work with Ruby Enterprise Edition, Rubinus and JRuby.
+It may still work with MRI 1.8.7 but you are **strongly** encouraged to upgrade to 1.9.2 or later.

 ## Quick Start